CodingBartender/Stock-Market-Simulation-Application/README.md

 * Session Control

 ** public URL : http://54.252.244.154 **
-** please note public URL will not work as EC2 instance isn't currently running **
+** please note public URL will not work as EC2 instance isn't currently running - to run locally change baseURL from live to local in axiosConfig.jsx **

 ** Instructions **